 If you learn best on your own and like to customize your lessons, Ouino French is the best choice for you.

 It uses a non-linear, self-guided learning path that lets you choose from modules covering pronunciation, vocabulary, verb forms, grammar and conversation.
 These modules build on each other and culminate in the conversation module.
 At the end of each lesson, you rate yourself on a scale of one to four so you know which topics were confusing.
 Unlike other programs, there’s no voice recognition feature – you record and then compare yourself against recordings of a native speaker.
-Ouino costs around $100 for a one-time download.
+Ouino charges reasonable rates for a one-time download.

 Best for Interactive Learning